mikeizbicki/cmc-csci040/README.md

         (Those courses have 1 project per week, we have 1 every 2-3 weeks.)

-    1. Our projects more fun/interesting (e.g. build a chatgpt clone and a twitter clone).
+    1. Our projects more fun/interesting.

         (But also a bit harder.)